nikolapavicevic-001/m05.devops.training/1-k8s-deployment/README.md

    - Wait for the rollout to complete (`kubectl rollout status deployment/flask-app`)
 3. **Verify**
    - Retrieve the service information: `kubectl get svc flask-app`
-   - Extract the external address once the load balancer is ready, e.g. `kubectl get svc flask-app --namespace "$TEAM_NAMESPACE" -o jsonpath='{.status.loadBalancer.ingress[0].ip}'`.
-   - Optionally print the full URL as pipeline output for easier access.
+   - Note the `NODE-PORT` value (for example `30040`) from the command output.

-When the pipeline finishes, visit `http://<load-balancer-ip>` (replace with the IP or hostname returned in the previous step) to confirm the greeting appears in your browser.
+When the pipeline finishes, visit `http://devops.tomfern.com:<nodePort>` (replace with the worker node address and the NodePort obtained above) to confirm the greeting appears in your browser.

 ## Semaphore secrets